eidheim/Simple-Web-Server/README.md

 g++ -O3 -std=c++11 -lboost_system http_examples.cpp -o http_examples

-Then to run the server and client: ./http_examples
+Then to run the server and client examples: ./http_examples

 Also, direct your favorite browser to for instance http://localhost:8080/